 To admit that you have reached the place of hating your job and wondering when to quit means you are experiencing common career frustrations many of us have gone through.

-Yet to finally voice your feelings about your job could be a freeing experience if you are doing so as a healthy reaction to a difficult job situation.
+Yet to finally voice your feelings about your job could be a freeing experience if you are doing so as a healthy reaction to a difficult job situation whatever the reason.

-Check out these great resources from Dan Miller, one to the top Christian executive coaches.
-His books and career change resources have had a powerful impact on me in my own career frustrations when I often felt like saying "I hate my job".
+Check out this great resources from Dan Miller, one to the top Christian executive coaches.
+I heard him speak at Jim Cockrum's Silent Sales Machine event recently.
+Dan's books and career change resources have had a powerful impact on me in my own career frustrations when I often felt like saying "I hate my job".
+So hearing him recommend Silent Sales Machine impressed me.

 By the way, FTC guidelines mandate that you know I may receive a commission from any career focused products I mention and that your purchase.
-That is the genius of internet marketing, whereby someone like me can support my ministry habit through internet web marketing.
+That is the genius of internet marketing, whereby someone like me can support my ministry habit through online sales.

 Sure, even those of us who are in ministry careers reach the place where we hate our jobs.
 Of course, I am referring to those aspects of the job assignment we find unpleasant, rather than the calling of God that is much larger than a temporary employment situation.